 It can be difficult to come to terms with the life-changing injury or illness that brought you to Mary Free Bed.
 Our neuropsychologists are psychologists with a doctorate degree who have additional specialty training.
 They counsel and support you and your family during your rehabilitation, and can also perform specialized testing to assess your emotional status, and education and vocational potential.

 Our peer mentoring program and support groups are key components of rehabilitation at Mary Free Bed.
 They help you to meet people with similar injuries and interests.
-Peer support activities, coordinated by your recreational therapist or social worker, can include group meetings, one-on-one conversations or outings to wheelchair sports events.
+Peer support activities, coordinated by your recreational therapist or care manager, can include group meetings, one-on-one conversations or outings to wheelchair sports events.

 Spasticity is a common side effect of spinal cord injury and is an involuntary contraction (tightening) of muscles.
 A certain amount of spasticity can help maintain muscle bulk and assist with movement, but spasticity that is extreme can interfere with functional activities.

 Your rehabilitation physician works closely with members of your Spinal Cord Injury Team to monitor and treat your spasticity.
 Treatment may consist of various medications, including intrathecal baclofen.

 Aquatic therapy is ideal because the warm water helps muscles relax, giving you greater range of motion while increasing circulation.
 Buoyancy decreases gravitational forces so you can move more easily.